 Admitted to practice in Pennsylvania and New Jersey, Mr. Goodman has also researched and written about collective bargaining issues in professional sports.
 He has advocated that various rules, regulations, and bylaws should be altered to improve player rights.
 This research has been nationally recognized as Mr. Goodman has been selected to present on multiple occasions at the Cooperstown Symposium on Baseball and American Culture and the Society for American Baseball Research’s (“SABR”) National Convention.

-Outside of the office, Mr. Goodman enjoys spending time with his family, running, eating at Vernick Food & Drink, watching reruns of The West Wing, and being an engaged alum of Temple University Beasley School of Law.
+Outside of the office, Mr. Goodman enjoys spending time with his wife and two boys, running, watching reruns of The West Wing, and being an engaged alum of Temple University Beasley School of Law.

 EDUCATION